Research from $19 trillion-backed FAIRR investor network raises concerns of poor management of climate emissions, deforestation and antibiotics

 Science ‘Global trends in antimicrobial resistance in animals in low- and middle- income countries’ 20th September 2019.
 Available online at: https://science.sciencemag.org/content/365/6459/eaaw1944

 The FAIRR Initiative is a collaborative investor network, established by the Jeremy Coller Foundation.
 Its mission is to build a global network of investors who are focused and engaged on the risks linked to intensive animal production within the broader food system.
 FAIRR helps investors to exercise their influence as responsible stewards of capital to engage and safeguard the long-term value of their investment portfolios.
-This is the second year of the Coller FAIRR Protein Producer Index which was shortlisted by the UN-supported Principles for Responsible Investment as ESG Research Report of the Year for 2018. www.fairr.org
+This is the second year of the Coller FAIRR Protein Producer Index which was shortlisted by the UN-supported Principles for Responsible Investment as ESG Research Report of the Year for 2018. test.fairr.org